sindresorhus/Actions/readme.md

 	<br>
 </div>

-The app provides lots of powerful extra actions for the Shortcuts app on macOS and iOS.
+The app provides lots of powerful extra actions for the Shortcuts app on macOS, iOS, and visionOS.
 These actions make it significantly easier to create shortcuts.

 [**Submit action idea**](https://github.com/sindresorhus/Actions/issues/new/choose)\
 <sub>*(Submit an issue before [submitting a pull request](.github/contributing.md))*</sub>